passth/devops-interview-services/README.md

 The applications should be accessible at http://localhost:8000/

-For more information about each application, look at the README on each of their folders.
+For more information about each application and their environment variables, click on their folders and check out the README.